Aditya-Chourasia/200days-of-JavaScript/README.md

 Bracket notation is a way to get a character at a specific index within a string.

 Most modern programming languages, like JavaScript, don't start counting at 1 like humans do.
 They start at 0.
 This is referred to as Zero-based indexing.

+# Use Bracket Notation to Find the Nth Character in a String
+You can also use bracket notation to get the character at other positions within a string.

+Remember that computers start counting at 0, so the first character is actually the zeroth character.